awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

    sudo ./check_ggc_dependencies | more
    ```
 **Important**
-<a name="lambda-runtime-prereqs"></a>This tutorial requires Python 3\.7 and Java 8 runtimes\.
-The `check_ggc_dependencies` script might produce warnings about the missing optional runtime prerequisites\.
-You can ignore these warnings\.
+<a name="lambda-runtime-prereqs"></a>This tutorial requires the Python 3\.7 runtime to run local Lambda functions\.
+When stream manager is enabled, it also requires the Java 8 runtime\.
+If the `check_ggc_dependencies` script produces warnings about these missing runtime prerequisites, make sure to install them before you continue\.
+You can ignore warnings about other missing optional runtime prerequisites\.

 Your Amazon EC2 instance configuration is complete\.
 Continue to [Module 2: Installing the AWS IoT Greengrass Core Software](module2.md)\.